-Protocol: Recesses and Physical education will be similarly structured, limiting free play to ensure distancing.
+Protocol: Recesses and Physical Education will be similarly structured, limiting free play to ensure distancing.
 Activities such as jump rope, calisthenics, etc. will be the standards.
 Teachers will clean doorknobs after each recess/PE.
+PE will be held outdoors whenever possible.
+Students will recess in separate areas of the campus as shown above.